atdrendel/text-search/README.md

-A text search library written in Rust.
+Full-text search engine using ternary trees written in Rust.